rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 ## 'The Feng Shui doesn't Smell of Cold Poo' - Near Terrace (6 miles in):

 The trail goes around a bend and over a small hilltop/saddle flat spot before plunging into the dank dark pit of '''Terrace''' camp.
 From the flat  spot a ridge extends towards the river away from the mountain, going slightly upwards before heading down to the river.
-Turn towards the  river, and bushwhack, and *keep bushwhacking* until the ridge obviously begins to fall away.
+Turn towards the  river, and bushwhack, and ''keep bushwhacking'' until the ridge obviously begins to fall away.
 You'll find a good sheltered-but-open spot with a great view to the East, (including the better '''Bald Spot''',) a fire ring and conveniently-placed boulder serving as a table.
 No trail there: very likely to be unoccupied.

 topo map: [http://tinyurl.com/22p4r](http://tinyurl.com/22p4r)